Unidata/netcdf4-python/README.wheels.md

 ### Triggering a build

-You will need write permision to the github repository to trigger new builds on the travis-ci interface.
+You will need write permission to the github repository to trigger new builds on the travis-ci interface.
 Contact us on the mailing list if you need this.

 You can trigger a build by: